Episcopal Diocese of Northern Indiana: Description

 The Episcopal Diocese of Northern Indiana has 33 parishes and missions in 31 counties of northern Indiana.
 Except for Tippecanoe County, all counties in the state straddling or lying north of 40º 30' North latitude are in the diocese.
 Fort Wayne is the largest city in the diocese followed by South Bend, Gary, and Elkhart.
-Cities in the diocese with more than one parish are Fort Wayne and South Bend with three each, and Elkhart, Gary and Michigan City with two each.
+Cities in the diocese with more than one parish are Fort Wayne and South Bend with three each; and Elkhart and Gary with two.

 History

 In October, 1888, the General Convention of the Episcopal Church in the United States of America approved splitting the Episcopal Diocese of Indiana into the Episcopal Diocese of Michigan City covering the northern one-third of the state and the Episcopal Diocese of Indianapolis covering the rest.
 John Hazen White, the Bishop of Indiana at the time elected to become bishop of Michigan City and was consecrated on April 25, 1899.
 A new bishop was elected for Indianapolis and he was consecrated September 21, 1899.